erickbytes/finsou.py/README.md

 - see market open, daily price action, market close and after hours summary for each stock in your terminal
 - see upcoming earnings date and ex-dividend date
 - export price summaries queried to csv
-- see a color coded report, green or red, report based on sum of regular market and after hours prices
+- see a color coded report, green or red, report based on the sum of regular market and after hours price moves
 - download earnings reports and media with urllib

 After hours only.
 This tool only currently works after the market has closed normal market hours.